vacary/docker/README.md

         docker run -v $(pwd):/home/fenics/shared fenicsproject/<image-name>:latest

+## The images

 We currently offer nine images.

+### Application images

 Most end-users are probably looking for the `stable`, `stable-ppa` or `dolfin-adjoint` images:

 * `stable`: This image provides the most recent release of FEniCS and